Hash-Studios/Prism/README.md

 - The ability to download or set variants of wallpapers
 - Get PRO badge in front of your profile
 - Get uploads reviewed instantly
+- Get rid of all rewarded video ads
 - Support development of the app

 ## List of Contents